zeta1999/gRPC-cache/readme.md

 # Helm

 Running with Helm is the most easiest way.
 Just run `make run-helm-server` and it will deploy your application to your kubernetes cluster.
 This will create all the required resources needed to run your `grpc server`.

-After that follow [host setup](#host-setup) to setup your host locally.
+You will be asked for passowrd once, to enter ingress address to host mapping automatically to `/etc/hosts`

 Now you can easily test it using [grpcurl](https://github.com/fullstorydev/grpcurl).
 For API usage you can refer to [example](#example)